thunder-red-star/impulse-attendance/README.md

 # impulse attendance

 ## founding principles
-* **before we create an object oriented program, we create a working oriented program**
+* **before we can create an object oriented program, we have to create a working oriented program**
 * react is going closed source so no
 * other frameworks are way too complex for this, why?
 * websockets ez